UniversalDependencies/docs/_2015-08-23-uppsala/clitics.md

 ## Existential constructions
-For existential constructions, `expl` is used.
+For existential constructions, `expl` is used, consistent with the existing guidelines.